Lightstreamer/Lightstreamer-kafka-connector/README.md

 1. **Connector-managed snapshot** — activated by [`item.snapshot.enabled.mode`](#itemsnapshotenabledmode) ≠ `NONE`.
 The connector itself replays the topic from the beginning, maintains a per-item store, and serves it as the snapshot to late subscribers.
 Available for the _MERGE_, _DISTINCT_, and _COMMAND_ subscription _Modes_.
 2. **Producer-driven snapshot** — activated by [`fields.evaluate.command.mode`](#evaluate-command-mode-fieldsevaluatecommandmode) = `EXPLICIT` (with `item.snapshot.enabled.mode = NONE`).
 The producer marks snapshot boundaries through reserved `CS`/`EOS` events embedded in the stream; the broker delivers them as snapshot to new subscribers.
 Available only for the _COMMAND_ subscription _Mode_.

-If neither is configured, the connector does **not** manage the snapshot at all — see [No Snapshot](#no-snapshot) below.
+If neither is configured, the connector does **not** manage the snapshot at all — the Lightstreamer Server still applies its own automatic snapshot mechanism, see [Server-Managed Snapshot Only](#server-managed-snapshot-only) below.
 For a side-by-side picker, see [Choosing a Strategy](#choosing-a-strategy).

 For the parameter reference (valid values, defaults, XML examples) see [Item Snapshot Settings](#item-snapshot-settings) and [Evaluate Command Mode](#evaluate-command-mode-fieldsevaluatecommandmode).

-## No Snapshot
+## Server-Managed Snapshot Only

-This is the default behavior, selected by `item.snapshot.enabled.mode = NONE` combined with `fields.evaluate.command.mode ∈ {DISABLED, AUTO}`: the internal Kafka Consumer is started lazily on the first client subscription, and every record fetched from Kafka is delivered as a realtime update.
-The connector does not pre-seed any per-item store on the Lightstreamer Server, so the snapshot a new subscriber receives reflects only the current state the Server has accumulated for that item — typically empty for the very first subscriber (before any record has been forwarded), but possibly non-empty for later subscribers, depending on what the Server's per-_Mode_ store has retained from prior realtime activity.
+This is the default behavior, selected by `item.snapshot.enabled.mode = NONE` combined with `fields.evaluate.command.mode ∈ {DISABLED, AUTO}`: the connector does not actively manage the snapshot, but the Lightstreamer Server's built-in snapshot machinery still applies.
+The internal Kafka Consumer is started lazily on the first client subscription, and every record fetched from Kafka is delivered as a realtime update.
+The connector does not pre-seed any per-item store on the Lightstreamer Server, so the snapshot a new subscriber receives reflects only the current state the Server has accumulated for that item from prior realtime activity — typically empty for the very first subscriber (before any record has been forwarded), but possibly non-empty for later subscribers, depending on what the Server's per-_Mode_ store has retained.
 The subscription _Mode_ is left to the client when `fields.evaluate.command.mode = DISABLED`; with `AUTO` the adapter still pins _COMMAND_ Mode so that the `command` field can be synthesised from each record.

 ## Strategy 1 — Connector-Managed Snapshot